exercism/automated-tests/docs/interface.md

 - `fail`: At least one test failed
 - `error`: To be used when the tests did not run correctly (including if there are any skips)

+The top level `message` key should provide a message when tests fail to execute due to an error/exception.
+For example, in Ruby, we provide the error and stack trace if an exception occurs while running the tests.
+It should otherwise be `null`.

 The following per-test statuses are valid:
 - `pass`: The test passed
 - `fail`: The test failed
 - `error`: The test errored
-- `skip`: The test was skipped

-Where possible, `expected` should show the output that was expected and `actual` should show what was actually given.

 The `message` can be used to display human-readable error messages.
 Presume that whatever is written here will be displayed to the student.